Addressing Long Commute Times along the Slauson Corridor

 A household is considered to have a vehicle when it owns or leases a working passenger car, van, pickup truck, or panel truck and keeps the vehicle at home.
 Company and government-owned vehicles such as police cars are counted if they are also used for non-business purposes.
 Motorcycles and other recreational vehicles are not counted in this measure.

-Access to transportation is an important factor in understanding many other policy areas including income and employment, food scarcity, and health.
+Access to reliable transportation impacts many other areas of life including employment opportunities and access to food and healthcare.
 In some urban areas, low vehicle ownership is not a significant barrier to accessing employment and other resources if public transit is widely available and used.
-Because the city of Los Angeles is geographically large and many residents tend to live and work in separate neighborhoods, vehicle ownership is an important part of understanding access to employment in this region.
+Because the City of Los Angeles is geographically large and many residents tend to live and work in separate neighborhoods, vehicle ownership is an important part of understanding geographic mobility in this region.

 Citation: